 Other ways you can help:

-Beyond giving, please help me get the word out to family, friends, and followers—share this campaign with as many people as you can!
+Beyond giving, please help me get the word out to family, friends, and followers—share this site with as many people as you can!
 Follow the latest news on our website and instagram page.
 We also appreciate gifts in kind; please contact us for more information on items needed.